sabrinayan0229/DATA550_FinalProject/README.md

 # Final Project Alzheimer's Disease Analysis
 Welcome~~
 This repository contains the code and data for analyzing Alzheimer's disease data. <br />
-** I also upload the output file and plots as well.
-(Just in case you encounter any problems when you run my code locally on your end.) :)

 ## Dataset

 - Since it is a rather big dataset file, Github doesn't allow me to upload it straight in CVS format. <br />
-I upload the first 1000 rows dataset file, it might alter the result but I uploaded the orgihnal output report.
+I upload the first 250 rows dataset file, it might alter the result from the word summary.

 OR